 Turn It into a Game

 You’d be surprised how enthusiastically kids get involved when you take a dull task and turn it into a friendly competition.
 And who doesn’t jump at the chance of beating their brother or sister at a game?
 Set your kids a challenge to see who can pack their room up the fastest and watch how quickly the boxes are filled.
 Just be sure to supervise to avoid having the pet guinea pig wrapped up in a box of clothes.
+Grab some reliable boxes from our Box Shop here.

 Give the kids some crayons, stickers and creative freedom, and they’ll be busy for hours designing fun boxes to pack.
 This will also make it easy to identify which box belongs to who in your new house.